wombleton/gitlaw-nz/acts/E/Electronic Identity Verification Act 2012.md

     *   (b) if an organisation, a fine not exceeding $1,000,000\.

+    Section 60(3): amended, on 1 July 2013, by [section 413][116] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 61 Offence relating to improper issue

 *   (1) A person commits an offence who intentionally or recklessly issues an electronic identity credential to an individual to whom it does not relate.

-    (2) A person who commits an offence against this section is liable on conviction on indictment to imprisonment for a term not exceeding 10 years, or to a fine not exceeding $250,000, or to both.
+    (2) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 10 years, or to a fine not exceeding $250,000, or to both.

+    Section 61(2): amended, on 1 July 2013, by [section 413][116] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 62 Offences relating to improper access and use